apollolm/Tableau_Custom_Geocoding_Polygons/readme.md

 `-o ` is the output hyper file that will be created

 `-w` is the .csv file continaing the WKT polygons that will be added to the .hyper file.
 A `WKT` column must exist in this file.

+`-n` is the name of the geographic role created in Tableau

+`-id` is the name of the unique ID field in your .csv